Santō Kyōden: Literary career

-Kyōden was not the only one punished however.
-Kyōden's father was also reprimanded.
+Kyōden was not the only one punished, however, Kyōden's father was also reprimanded.
 The two censors who had approved the books were not only fined, but they were also banished from Edo.
 The publisher of Kyōden's three offending works, Tsutaya Jūzaburō (also commonly referred to as Tsutaju), had half of his assets seized by the government as Kyōden's works violated publishing edicts during the Kansei Reforms.
 Immediately following his punishment, Tsutaju issued a public apology and admitted that he pressured Kyōden into releasing those works.
-Kyōden himself was hesitant in releasing them due to the content of them.
-It would seem that Kyōden was trying to avoid punishments as the punishment he faced two years ago was still fresh in his mind.
-In Tsutaju's preface majime naru kojo to Kyōden's Hakoiri musume men'ya ningyo, Tsutaju also implied that this incident deeply upset Kyōden to the point where he wanted to take a temporary break from writing.
-Ironically, this caused sales of Kyōden's works to increase because rumors spread that Kyōden was never going to write again and Tsutaju capitalized on these rumors by reissuing second editions of Kyōden's most popular kibyoshi.
+Kyōden himself was hesitant in releasing the work due to the contents.
+It would seem that Kyōden was trying to avoid punishment, as the punishment he faced two years ago was still fresh in his mind.
+In Tsutaju's preface, majime naru kojo to Kyōden's Hakoiri musume men'ya ningyo, Tsutaju also implied that this incident deeply upset Kyōden to the point where he wanted to take a temporary break from writing.
+Ironically, this caused sales of Kyōden's works to increase because rumors spread that Kyōden was never going to write again, and Tsutaju capitalized on these rumors by reissuing second editions of Kyōden's most popular kibyoshi.
 As a result, Kyōden stopped writing gesaku or "playful writings" shortly thereafter.